riicchhaarrd/map2obj/README.md

 ![1](preview/2.png?raw=true)

 # Issues:
-Determinant is zero on some planes so some fix up is required.<br />
+scipy.spatial.ConvexHull doesn't like to sort some faces and I don't know why, so it may bug out sometimes.<br />
 ![1](preview/1.png?raw=true)
 Prefab orientation needs to be fixed<br />
 Patches aren't converted<br />